Luidog/fms-api-client/README.md

 > Excerpt from [./examples/create.examples.js](./examples/create.examples.js#L4-L7)
 <!--/@-->

-Using the client you can create filemaker records.
-To create a record specify the layout to use and the data to insert on creation.
-The client will automatically convert numbers, arrays, and objects into strings so they can be inserted into a filemaker field.

 The create method accepts the option of merge.
-If merge is true the data used to create the with DAPI's response object on success
+If merge is true the data used to create the with DAPI's response object on success.

 <!--@snippet('./examples/create.examples.js#create-record-merge', { showSource: true })-->
 ```js